cowboysysop/charts/charts/vertical-pod-autoscaler/README.md

 The command upgrades the existing `my-release` deployment with the most latest release of the chart.

 **TIP**: Use `helm repo update` to update information on available charts in the chart repositories.

+### Upgrading to version 4.0.0

+The application version is no more compatible with Kubernetes 1.16.

+Custom resource definitions are now created and upgraded with a pre-install/pre-upgrade job.

 ### Upgrading to version 3.0.0